pmarinova/pmarinova.github.io/_posts/2024-07-19-running-github-pages-gem-locally-part-two.md

 gem 'webrick', '~> 1.8'
 ```

-The `bundle install` command will install the gems specified in the `Gemfile`.
-The `github-pages` gem will bootstrap all dependencies for setting up a local Jekyll environment in sync with GitHub Pages and the `webrick` gem is required by Jekyll but no longer included with Ruby 3 so needs to be installed separately.
+The `bundle install` command will install the gems specified in the `Gemfile`: the 'github-pages' gem will bootstrap all dependencies for setting up a local Jekyll environment in sync with GitHub Pages, and the 'webrick' gem is required by Jekyll but no longer included with Ruby 3 so needs to be installed separately.

 You can build the docker image and run it from the site root folder like this: